How effective is medical cannabis (CBD)?

 According to an article in the Sunday Mirror, Professor Sir Simon Wessely, former president of the Royal College of Psychiatrists, some cannabis products could have medical benefits, such as treating muscle spasm in multiple sclerosis.

-Testament for the effectiveness of medical cannabis oil
+Testimonials for the effectiveness of medical cannabis oil

 Writer Kirsten Rees uses medical cannabis oil to stem the pain after falling down the stairs.
 An article published in the Sunday Post, describes how cannabis oil eases her agony.